MicrosoftDocs/xamarin-docs/docs/ios/tvos/app-fundamentals/navigation-focus.md

 ms.date: 03/16/2017
 ---

-# Working with Navigation and Focus
+# Working with tvOS Navigation and Focus in Xamarin

 _This article covers the concept of Focus and how it is used to present and handle Navigation inside of a Xamarin.tvOS app._